 East Lothian

 § This page gives an overview of the East Lothian local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ East Lothian is located along Scotland’s southeast coast, known for its beaches, golf courses, and fertile farmland.
 The county town is Haddington, and the area is a popular commuter region for Edinburgh as well as a tourism destination.

-The administrative boundary of East Lothian can be viewed on OpenStreetMap: District Boundary of East Lothian.
+The administrative boundary of East Lothian can also be viewed on OpenStreetMap: District Boundary of East Lothian.

 Key Facts about East Lothian